The image complexity of an analytic map germ: Introduction

 The need of assuming that the image of an analytic map germ is well-defined \emph{as a set germ} has been pointed out by John N. Mather in his fundamental study of the stratified structure of maps \cite{Ma}.
 To see what this means, let $F :(X,\mathfrak{p}) \to (Y,y)$ be a non-constant complex analytic map germ between irreducible complex analytic set germs.
 Consider an embedding $(X,\mathfrak{p})\subset (\bC^N, 0)$, and the intersection $X\cap B_{\e}$ of some representative of $X$ with a ball $B_{\e}\s \bC^N$ of small enough radius $\e>0$ centred at $0$.
 Then the map germ $F$ has a well defined \emph{local image} if and only if the germ at $y$ of the set $F(B_{\e}\cap X)$ is independent of the radius $\e$.
 Map germs as simple as the blow-up $(x,z) \mapsto (x, xz)$ at the origin of $\bC^{2}$ do not have a well defined local image.

-This extends the notion of \emph{locally open maps}, see e.g. \cite{Hu}, which means, by definition, that for any radius $\e>0$, $F(B_{\e}\cap X)$ contains $y\in Y$ as an interior point.
+This extends the notion of \emph{locally open maps}, see e.g. \cite{Hu}: the map $F$ germ is locally open at $y$ if for any radius $\e>0$, the set $F(B_{\e}\cap X)$ contains $y\in Y$ as an interior point.
 For instance, a non-constant holomorphic function germ $f : (\bC^{n}, 0) \to (\bC, 0)$ is locally open, as a consequence of the Open Mapping Theorem.
-In the local setting one has proved recently a criterion for the image of $F$ to be locally open which responds to Huckleberry's conjecture in \cite{Hu}\footnote{See \cite[\S 3.2]{JT-arkiv} for details and references.}.
+A criterion for the image of $F$ to be locally open, which responds to Huckleberry's conjecture in \cite{Hu}, has been proved recently, see Remark \ref{r:huck} below.